ude-soco/RIMA/RIMA-Backend/README.md

 **Step 5 Check if the backend already start successfully**

-For checking that the backend part is working, type the following link in the browser: `127.0.0.1:8000`, it should take 10 to 15 min to load (because of the Glove model).
-You can also check the API docs via `127.0.0.1:8000/docs`.
+For checking that the backend part is working, type the following link in the browser: `127.0.0.1:8000/docs`, this page shows the api documentation of the web app, it should take 10 to 15 min to load (because of the Glove model).
+Once it's correctly loaded, the backend is running successfully.

+## To Enter the Django admin Panel

+Type the `127.0.0.1:8000/admin` in the browser, you can log in with a default superuser account.

+Username: admin_user

+Password: admin

+In the admin page you can manage all the data models and trigger a celery task manually.